-- Normally be the last stage of the rally. - Be run at a time in agreement with the Promoter and the FIA. - Be run as a stage of the event for all classified competitors. - Competitors shall run in the order of the previous section except for those cars identified by the Promoter to run in a different order. - Be representative of the rally. - Be of a distance of at least 10 km. - Be preceded by a regroup of at least 30 minutes. - Be timed to the elapsed millisecond. - Be chosen in consultation with and after the approval of the FIA and the Promoter. - 13.3.3 Details of the running of the stage must be included in the Supplementary regulations.
+- Be the last stage of the rally. - Be run at a time in agreement with the Promoter and the FIA. - Be run as a stage of the event for all classified competitors. - Be representative of the rally. - Be of a distance of between 10 km and 15 km. - Be preceded by a regroup of at least 30 minutes. - Be timed to the elapsed millisecond. - Be chosen in consultation with and after the approval of the FIA and the Promoter. - 13.3.3 Details of the running of the stage must be included in the Supplementary regulations.